BJReplay/ha-solcast-solar/README.md

 v4.5.3

+* Fix enable estimated actuals skips a day (caution: enabling may exhaust API calls available for a day) by @autoSteve
 * Add sun elevation adjustment for automated dampening by @autoSteve
 * Expanded diagnostic self-test service action by @autoSteve
 * Add undampened total forecast attributes when dampening is enabled by @autoSteve